Friday, June 15, 2007

-"Maria full of Grace" is quite simply a gut wrenching film.
-Like with most naturalistic films, the director Joshua Marston achieves the intriguing spark with realistic, simple, straight forward scenes, some of which do look important, some of which don't, making the whole story seem like a documentary, while actress Catalina Sandino Moreno delivered a powerful performance, for which she was even nominated for an Oscar.
-The film itself isn't flawless: it's easily watchable and slowly captivating, but basically a one note story about drug smuggling, not very suitable for frequent reruns, the beginning is overstretched and some religious symbols and story elements seem contrived.
-Still, even for those who think they saw everything in films and know every trick from movie makers about how to suck viewers into their movie world, there are 3 or 4 moments here present that are so authentically, emotionally devastating and upbringing, that will cause even those veterans to get on the edge of their seats and nervously watch every step the heroine Maria does, like little children.
+"Maria full of Grace" is quite simply a gut-wrenching film.
+Like with most naturalistic films, the director Joshua Marston achieves the intriguing spark through realistic, simple, straight-forward scenes, some of which look important, some of which don't, making the whole story seem like a documentary, while actress Catalina Sandino Moreno delivered a powerful performance, for which she was nominated for several awards.
+The film itself isn't flawless: it is easily watchable and slowly captivating, but basically a one-note story about drug smuggling, not very suitable for frequent re-runs, the beginning is overstretched, and some religious symbols and story elements seem contrived.
+Still, even for those who think they saw everything in films and know every trick from movie makers about how to suck viewers into their movie world, there are three or four moments here present that are so authentically, emotionally devastating and upbringing, that will cause even those film veterans to get on the edge of their seats and nervously watch every step the heroine Maria does.
 In one of them, Maria is practicing swallowing grapes in order to get use to swallowing capsules with drug she has to smuggle to the US, in her stomach.
 When the moment is finally there, she sits at a table while some men give her some pill that will slow down her digestion.
 Her boss, an old man, dips one large capsule in coffee and gives it to her.
-She puts it in her mouth, tries to swallow it, but she can't, so she spits it out.
+She puts it in her mouth, tries to swallow it, but can't, so she spits it out.
 She tries again, and again, until she finally, barely manages to swallow it.
-With time, she swallow 62 capsules, while her boss displaces the capsules evenly through her stomach.
+With time, she swallow 62 capsules, while the boss uses his hands to displace the capsules evenly through her stomach.
 This whole sequence, and the one where she takes a trip to the US, are simply unbelievably shocking, sad, tragic and intriguing.
-With objective means, the film avoided transforming into a sappy melodrama, but that precisely why it's so emotional - because it always stays neutral in observing the sad situation in which some people have to sacrifice everything in order to just live like decent beings.
+With objective means, the film avoided transforming into a sappy melodrama, but that is precisely why it's so emotional: because it always stays neutral in observing the sad situation in which some people have to sacrifice everything in order to just live like decent beings.

 Grade:+++